lizariasc/password-generator/README.md

 # Password Generator Challenge #3

 ## Description
 The purpose of this project is to provide greater security by building a password generator that creates strong passwords, depending on the criteria selected.
-Purpos
+It allows you to choose the length of the password (from 8 to 128) and character types.

 ## Built With
 - HTML